MintonGroup/swiftest/docs/index.rst

 Swiftest
 ====================
-Simulate the evolution of a landscape dominated by impact bombardment.
+Swiftest is a software packaged designed to model the dynamical evolution of gravitational systems.
+Swiftest is an upgrade over the [Swifter](https://www.boulder.swri.edu/swifter/) software package.

 **Useful links**:
 `Home <https://swiftest.readthedocs.io/en/latest/>`__ |